-The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2015B Bonds.
-These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2015B Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
-These and other requirements of the Code must be met by the Commission subsequent to the issuance and delivery of the 2015B Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
+The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2016A Bonds.
+These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2016A Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
+These and other requirements of the Code must be met by the Commission subsequent to the issuance and delivery of the 2016A Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
 The Commission has covenanted to comply with such requirements.

-In the opinion of Co-Bond Counsel, interest on the 2015B Bonds will be excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
-The opinion of Co-Bond Counsel is subject to the condition that the Commission complies with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2015B Bonds in order that interest thereon continues to be excluded from gross income.
+In the opinion of Co-Bond Counsel, interest on the 2016A Bonds will be excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
+The opinion of Co-Bond Counsel is subject to the condition that the Commission complies with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2016A Bonds in order that interest thereon continues to be excluded from gross income.
 The Commission has covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements could cause the interest on the 2015B Bonds to be includable in gross income retroactive to the date of issuance of the 2015B Bonds.
-Interest on the 2015B Bonds is not treated as an item of tax preference under the Code for purposes of the individual and corporate alternative minimum taxes.
-However, such interest is included in adjusted current earnings for purposes of the federal alternative minimum tax imposed on certain corporations (as defined for federal income tax purposes).
+Failure to comply with certain of such requirements could cause the interest on the 2016A Bonds to be so includable in gross income retroactive to the date of issuance of the 2016A Bonds.
+Interest on the 2016A Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the individual and corporate alternative minimum taxes; however, under the Code, to the extent that interest on the 2016A Bonds is a component of a corporate holder's "adjusted current earnings," a portion of that interest may be subject to the corporate alternative minimum tax.